wp-plugins/slidedeck2/readme.txt

 == Description ==

-The SlideDeck WordPress slider plugin allows you to easily create a content slider widget or slideshow on your WordPress blog without having to write any code.
-Just create a new slider and insert it into your post via the WYSIWYG editor's SlideDeck picker.
+= Content Slider by SlideDeck 2 =
+= Easily create content sliders for your WordPress site without code.
+Use images & text, plus YouTube, Flickr, Pinterest & more =
+SlideDeck 2 for WordPress is a slider plugin that lets you easily create content sliders out of almost any content.
+Connect to a variety of Content Sources like YouTube, Flickr, Twitter, WordPress posts and Pinterest to create gorgeous, dynamic sliders in a few clicks - no coding is required.

-**Requirements:** PHP5+, WordPress 3.3+
+**Requirements:** WordPress 3.3+, PHP5 and higher

 **Important Links:**